Henry McCubbin

-Henry Bell McCubbin (born 15 July 1942) is a Scottish politician.
-After a career as a film cameraman for television companies, he served one term in the European Parliament for the Labour Party; more recently he has left the party, but remains involved in politics.
+Henry Bell McCubbin (15 July 1942 – 13 November 2023) was a Scottish politician.
+After a career as a film cameraman for television companies, he served one term in the European Parliament for the Labour Party.

 Early career

 McCubbin was born in Glasgow and educated at Allan Glen's School.
 He joined the BBC as a film cameraman, moving to Grampian TV in 1977.
 He studied at the Open University where he obtained an honours degree.

 European Parliament

 At the 1989 European elections, McCubbin was elected as Member of the European Parliament for North East Scotland.
 He had only 30.6% of the vote, and a lead of only 2,613 over the next candidate.
 McCubbin concentrated on the fishing industry, which employed many constituents and was profoundly affected by the European Union's Common Fisheries Policy.
 He highlighted the relatively poor deal that Britain received under CFP allocations.

 In December 1993, McCubbin wrote a pamphlet together with fellow MEP and veteran pamphleteer Ken Coates which argued that deregulation had harmed the economy, and called for a shorter working week.
 An analysis of European Parliament attendance records showed him as one of the most diligent of British MEPs.
 He introduced legislation to improve safety on offshore installations, another key constituency concern.
 At the 1994 election, McCubbin campaigned on a pledge to reduce unemployment, but was defeated by Scottish National Party candidate Allan Macartney.